globalseismology/avni/docs/index.rst

    Get help <overview/get_help>
    Development <overview/development>

+..
    **Want to test-drive AVNI?** Check out our live examples on Hubzero: |Hubzero|

-AVNI is a software ecosystem for analyzing and interpreting planetary models and data sets that were initially designed for the three-dimensional reference Earth model project |REM3D|.
+AVNI provides free web-based and backend code access to tools, techniques, models and data related to global Earth sciences.
+It is a software ecosystem for analyzing and interpreting planetary models and data sets that were initially designed for the three-dimensional reference Earth model project |REM3D|.
 The codes are primarily written in Python with interfaces to legacy routines in C and Fortran.
 Some installation files as well as applets and API access require registration on the |register| link.